 Ayesha is an award-winning voice artist and Off West End Award nominated actress.

-Esmonde, is a British & Sierra Leonean actor.
+Esmonde is a British and Sierra Leonean actor.

-Theatre: Widow Twankey in Aladdin (Leeds City Varieties); Johnny Cash in Million Dollar Quartet (West End); Dame in Robin Hood (Clywd); Dick Barton in Dick Barton – Special Agent and Tempest in Return to the Forbidden Planet (Tour); Beauty and the Beast (New Wolsey); Cinderella (Oxford Playhouse); Lost in The Stars (Festival Hall); Blue/Orange (Bolton – Nominated Best Actor, MEN Awards); East Lynne (New Vic); The Real Thing (Manchester Library); Strangers on a Train, Blue/Orange, Arms and the Man (Keswick); My Sister Sadie, This Is Where We Came In (Scarborough); A Small Family Business (Leeds Playhouse); The Rivals (Bath); The Revenger's Tragedy (Bridewell); Deirdre of the Sorrows (Riverside Studios); Jinx, Other Lives
+Theatre includes: Aladdin (Leeds City Varieties); Million Dollar Quartet (West End); Robin Hood (Theatr Clywd); Dick Barton – Special Agent and Return to the Forbidden Planet (Tour); Beauty and the Beast (New Wolsey); Cinderella (Oxford Playhouse); Lost in The Stars (Festival Hall); Blue/Orange (Bolton – Nominated Best Actor, MEN Awards); East Lynne (New Vic); The Real Thing (Manchester Library); Strangers on a Train, Blue/Orange, Arms and the Man (Keswick); My Sister Sadie, This Is Where We Came In (Scarborough); A Small Family Business (Leeds Playhouse); The Rivals (Bath); The Revenger's Tragedy (Bridewell); Deirdre of the Sorrows (Riverside Studios); Jinx, Other Lives

-TV: Hilary Devey's Interns; Peep Show; Doctors; EastEnders; Topsy and Tim; Pulling; Dombey & Son; The Queen’s Nose; The Bill; London's Burning.
+TV includes: Hilary Devey's Interns, Peep Show, Doctors, EastEnders, Topsy and Tim, Pulling, Dombey & Son, The Queen’s Nose, The Bill, London's Burning.

-Matt trained at LAMDA.
-Theatre includes: Showstopper!
+Theatre includes: The Comedy About a Bank Robbery (West End); Showstopper!
 The Improvised Musical (West End and UK Tour); Snow White (Oval House); The Midnight Gang (Chichester Festival Theatre); The Biograph Girl (Finborough Theatre - Offie Nomination for best supporting actor in a musical); The Play That Goes Wrong (Broadway/West End); Peter Pan Goes Wrong (West End and UK Tour); Lights!
 Camera!
 Improvise!
-(Mischief Theatre); Sleeping Beauty (Park Theatre); The Boys From Syracuse (Union); Romeo and Juliet/Love’s Labours Lost (Old Red Lion); The Borrowers (Northern Stage, Erica Whyman); An Intimate Evening with Ruthie Henshall (Apex); News Revue (Canal café).
+(Mischief Theatre); Sleeping Beauty (Park Theatre); The Boys From Syracuse (Union); Romeo and Juliet/Love’s Labour’s Lost (Old Red Lion); The Borrowers (Northern Stage, Erica Whyman); An Intimate Evening with Ruthie Henshall (Apex); News Revue (Canal café).